Lynda Lopez: Awards and recognition

-In 1993, Lopez was named in the "Who's Who Among American Hispanics."
-She won the 2001 Emmy Award for Outstanding Morning News Program.
+She won a 2001 New York Emmy Award for Outstanding Single Morning News Program as a co-host for WB 11 Morning News.

 Personal life

 Lopez was in a relationship with radio/television personality Chris Booker.
 They met in early 2002 at WNEW-FM in New York City, where they worked as co-hosts for the morning show.
 The couple separated in early 2005.

 In 2008, Lopez had a daughter with her boyfriend Adam Goldfried.
-She and Goldfied subsequently separated.
+She and Goldfried subsequently separated.